Ethereum Review 2025: Investment Guide

 - Energy Efficiency: 99.9% reduction in energy consumption (from ~150 TWh to ~0.01 TWh annually)

-- Staking Rewards: 4-6% APY for ETH stakers, creating a yield-bearing asset
+- staking yields: 4-6% APY for you as an ETH staker, creating a yield-bearing asset

 - Deflationary Pressure: Reduced ETH issuance combined with EIP-1559 fee burning